 A Selection of Cheeses and Crackers

 Start off with a selection of your favorite variety of cheeses.
 Make sure they serve up easily.
-Consider a wide variety like a traditional cheddar but also a brie.
+Consider a wide variety of cheeses a traditional cheddar but also a brie.
 This way you’ll be able to treat your guests with entree and dessert selections all on one cheese board.
-I used a white cheddar, smoked Gouda and a spicy Colby Jack.
+I used a white cheddar, smoked Gouda, and a spicy Colby Jack.
 Have fun when choosing crackers.
 Grab something unexpected or out of the ordinary.
 I opted for multi-grain crackers and also a rectangular cracked pepper cracker.

 A Good Wine Pairing

 Have you ever heard the saying; Life is short, the wine should be good?
-It is never more true than during the holidays and especially when served with cheese.
+It is never truer than during the holidays and especially when served with cheese.
 Santa Margherita Pinot Grigio is a premium, high-quality wine that’s still kind to your wallet.
 Santa Margherita Wines are sustainable, eco-friendly, vegan-friendly and energy efficient choice.
 And because this Italian classic is a light-bodied wine you’ll find it refreshing and easy to pair with just about everything.
 It won’t over-power your choice of cheeses and its citrus undertones work well with fruit.
 Speaking of…

 Add Fruits, Nuts & Honey

-In addition to a beautiful selection of cheeses, a great wine and adult-friendly crackers, also include some seasonal fruit, olives, nuts and honey.
+In addition to a beautiful selection of cheeses, a great wine, and adult-friendly crackers, also include some seasonal fruit, olives, nuts and honey.
 I served pomegranate, kiwi and Bosc pears (because they’re so pretty!) and Italian green olives.
 I also offered Sourwood honey as a condiment.
 Sourwood honey has a slightly smoky undertone making it perfect to pair with cheese.

 Presentation & Serving Tips

 If you have a wooden cutting board, that’s the perfect place to start.
 The warm wood undertones are the perfect backdrop for these natural and down-to-earth victuals.
-Of course dedicated cheese boards are easily available in a variety of sizes.
+Of course, dedicated cheese boards are easily available in a variety of sizes.
 Also, consider making your own.
 My DIY Leather Handle Tray would make an amazing cheese board.
 Pair it with a bottle of Santa Margherita Pinot Grigio and you’ve got an amazing Christmas, house-warming or hostess gift!

 A cheese board is, by definition, a finger food.
-But make sure to offer easily identifiable utensils like a cheese knife for cutting additional slices and a fork for picking up cheese and other condiments that you don’t want handled by each guest.
+But make sure to offer easily identifiable utensils like a cheese knife for cutting additional slices and a fork for picking up cheese and other condiments that you don’t want to be handled by each guest.